 Today, CBS has Mark Harmon and Tom Selleck to thank for a large portion of their viewership success.
-NCIS and Blue Bloods remain two of the network’s top crime-oriented procedurals that stand the test of time.
+NCIS and Blue Bloods remain two of the network’s top cr1me-oriented procedurals that stand the test of time.

 The Mark Harmon-led NCIS is going on its 18th season, and Blue Bloods was recently confirmed for the 11th season.
-One show focuses on naval criminal investigations while the other focuses on a family of cops, in which papa bear (Selleck) is the NYPD Police Commissioner.
+One show focuses on naval cr1m1nal investigations while the other focuses on a family of cops, in which papa bear (Selleck) is the NYPD Police Commissioner.
 Both Tom Selleck and Mark Harmon are integral pieces of the CBS puzzle, yet before vying for viewers on the same network, the two went head-to-head in a TV movie flop.

 Mark Harmon and Tom Selleck starred together in 2001’s ‘Crossfire Trail’